 Much modifed map showing Dartmoor tinners huts, mines, etc..

-This website has been tested on the latest Firefox, Chrome and IE 11 browsers
+This website has been tested on the latest Firefox and Chrome browsers

 If you are interested in Dartmoor and its history, and in particular its minerals, mines and tinworking archaeology, please join the Dartmoor Tinworking Research Group (DTRG) and